Home Podcasts Gardening with the RHS

 Gardening with the RHS

-Gardening with the RHS offers seasonal advice, inspiration and practical solutions to gardening problems.
-Trusted gardening professionals give you the latest horticultural advice, scientific research and tried and tested techniques to bring out the best in your garden.
-Topics covered include growing your own vegetables, flowers, garden design, lawn care and gardening with children.
-Plus expert masterclasses in topics ranging from cottage garden plants, growing orchids, to pest control and eco-friendly gardening.
-There’s something in these podcasts to interest every gardener, whatever your level of expertise.
+Gardening with the RHS provides seasonal advice, inspiration, and practical solutions for gardening problems.
+Trusted professionals share the latest horticultural advice, scientific research, and tried-and-tested techniques.
+Topics include growing vegetables, flowers, garden design, lawn care, and gardening with children.
+Expert masterclasses cover cottage garden plants, orchids, pest control, and eco-friendly gardening.

 Episodes